Allison Schechter, PsyD

 Allow me to briefly introduce myself to you and tell you about my background and experience.

 I obtained my Doctorate in Clinical Psychology from an American Psychological Association approved program at Argosy University/Phoenix in 2007.
 I am licensed as a psychologist in Virginia and Illinois and I have worked with a wide variety of clients in both psychiatric hospitals and private practice therapeutic settings.
-I began working in private practice in 2010 when I first became licensed as a psychologist and in 2012 I decided to branch out and begin my own practice.
-I built a successful private practice in Illinois and I have now started a practice in Virginia due to recently relocating to Virginia.
+I began working in private practice in 2008 when I first became licensed as a psychologist and in 2012 I decided to branch out and begin my own practice.
+I built a successful private practice in Illinois and I have now started a practice in Virginia due to recently relocating to the area.
 I have extensive experience in working with men, women, and couples as they navigate through various life stages and challenges.
 I have a particular interest in working with women and moms as they navigate some of the unique challenges faced by women in work, relationships, and the transition and challenges faced in motherhood.

 I strive to create a supportive, non-judgmental, open, and comfortable environment that allows people to process and share their innermost thoughts and feelings.
 I believe that people can find inner peace and contentment and I approach therapy from a strengths based perspective.
 My approach is to develop a trusting collaborative relationship as I work with clients to identify and work toward attainment of your personal goals.
 I practice primarily from a cognitive-behavioral (CBT) perspective, while also integrating psychodynamic, eclectic, person-centered, and supportive approaches to meet the needs of each individual client.
 I consider my style to be straightforward, supportive, compassionate, and oftentimes filled with humor (sometimes we all just need to laugh).